RamIIITA/django/README.md

 configurtion for mongodb and postgres

-All the code is only configured with python3.6 even virtualenv also created using python3.6 only after other libraries are added
+All the code is only configured with python3.6 even virtualenv also created using python3.6 only then only after remaining libraries in requirements.txt installed

-changing python2/3 to python3.6 temporarly in a particular environment
+changing python2/3 to python3.6 temporarly in a particular environment install all the requirement libraries into your system

 ===============================
 alias python=python3.6
+python3.6 -m pip install -r requirements.txt

 ===============================